Cullen and Dykman LLP: Recent history

-In 2025, the Higher Education and Bankruptcy and Real Estate teams successfully closed the sale of The College of Saint Rose campus to the Albany County Pine Hills Land Authority for $35,000,000, as part of the College's Chapter 11 bankruptcy proceeding in the U.S. Bankruptcy Court for the Northern District of New York.
+In 2025, the Higher Education and Bankruptcy and Real Estate teams successfully closed the sale of The College of Saint Rose campus to the Albany County Pine Hills Land Authority for $35,000,000, as part of the college's Chapter 11 bankruptcy proceeding in the U.S. Bankruptcy Court for the Northern District of New York.

+As of today, the firm has evolved from Judge McCue's one-partner Brooklyn practice into a leading regional law firm serving New York, New Jersey, Washington, D.C., and Florida.